brianspiering/quotes_from_me/quotes_from_others.md

 "The best thing that can happen to a human being is to find a problem, to fall in love with that problem, and to live trying to solve that problem, unless another problem even more lovable appears."
 — Karl Popper

+"It’s easier to act your way into a new way of thinking, than think your way into a new way of acting."
+— Unknown

 "It doesn't get any easier, you just get faster."
 — Greg LeMond